-What is the Best Time to Snorkelling in Mauritius?Summer months are considered to be the best time for snorkelling in the Mauritian waters.
+Best Time for Snorkelling in MauritiusNovember to April is the best time for snorkelling in Mauritius.
 Also, it is better to snorkel before the start of water sports.
 Until 10 AM is the best time to snorkel, as you get to see schools of fish, which would otherwise move away due to the sound of the boat.

 Mauritius Snorkeling Map